Damage Charge List

 Information Regarding Damages & Charges:

-Residents are asked to help preserve their buildings by reporting incidents of damage or vandalism to their R.A.
-In all cases, housing staff members will work to identify the responsible party.
+Residents are asked to help preserve their buildings by reporting incidents of damage or vandalism to their RA in all cases, Residence Life staff members will work to identify the responsible party.
 Any damages to your personal space will result in you being financial responsible for those damages unless there is a known party.
 In the case of loss or damage to a common area of the building (defined as being an area not assigned to an individual), the cost of repair and/or replacement may be assessed to each resident (divided among all in the area).
 Resident Directors investigate vandalism situations and, if unable to determine the individuals responsible, decide whether the charges should be assessed to the individuals living on a particular wing, floor, building or the community.

 After a student has moved out of their assigned unit, a damage summary is sent to the student’s UIS email account via their Resident Director.
 The summary includes information about the student’s checkout, including type of checkout, list of damages and charges (if applicable), information relating to the appeal process, deposit processing, etc. If a student has not received a damage summary within 10 business days after their checkout, they are to contact their designated Resident Director.